Expensify/App/FORMS.md

 The only time we won’t allow a user to press the submit button is when we have submitted the form and are waiting for a response (e.g. from the API).
 In this case we will show a loading indicator and additional taps on the submit button will have no effect.
 This is handled by the Form component and will also ensure that a form cannot be submitted multiple times.

 ## Using Form.js
 The example below shows how to use [Form.js](https://github.com/Expensify/App/blob/c5a84e5b4c0b8536eed2214298a565e5237a27ca/src/components/Form.js) in our app.
-You can also refer to [Form.stories.js](https://github.com/Expensify/App/blob/c5a84e5b4c0b8536eed2214298a565e5237a27ca/src/stories/Form.stories.js) for more examples
+You can also refer to [Form.stories.js](https://github.com/Expensify/App/blob/c5a84e5b4c0b8536eed2214298a565e5237a27ca/src/stories/Form.stories.js) for more examples.

 ```
 validate: (values) => {